Sawmilling and planing of wood — Strategic Scorecard

 -

-ER01Structural Economic Position 3View ER01 attribute detailsFoundational Role in Sustainability.
+ER01Structural Economic Position 3 solutions 3View ER01 attribute detailsFoundational Role in Sustainability.
 Sawmilling acts as a critical intermediary in the transition to a low-carbon economy, serving as a primary provider of carbon-sequestering building materials.
 Beyond traditional residential construction, the industry is increasingly vital to the renewable energy sector and sustainable packaging value chains.

 - Metric: Timber-based construction materials can reduce the embodied carbon of a building by up to 40% compared to steel and concrete alternatives.